Passive quantum interconnects: multiplexed remote entanglement generation with cavity-assisted photon scattering: High-fidelity cavity-assisted photon scattering

-where $\sigma_{0}$ is the resonant absorption cross-section, $A_{\text{eff}}$ the effective mode area, and $c$ is the speed of light.
-The resulting optimal values are typically on the order of centimeters to several tens of centimeters, at a typical operating regime of several cavity implementations such as bow-tie cavities~\cite{Chen2022bowtiecav, Peters2024cavityrealtime}, Fabry-P\'erot cavities~\cite{Kroeze2023confocalmicroscope, Shadmany2025} and nanofiber cavities~\cite{Horikawa2024, Horikawa2025}, many of them featuring postfabrication length tuning capabilities.
-Thus, the leading-order contribution of the pulse delay effect can be canceled with minimal compromise.
+where $\sigma_{0}$ is the resonant absorption cross-section, $A_{\text{eff}}$ is the effective mode area, and $c$ is the speed of light.
+The resulting optimal values are typically on the order of centimeters to several tens of centimeters, representing a typical operating regime for several cavity implementations such as bow-tie cavities~\cite{Chen2022bowtiecav, Peters2024cavityrealtime}, Fabry-P\'erot cavities~\cite{Kroeze2023confocalmicroscope, Shadmany2025}, and nanofiber cavities~\cite{Horikawa2024, Horikawa2025}, many of which feature postfabrication length tuning capabilities.
+This allows several leading-order errors in the CAPS gate to be canceled, resulting in substantial gate fidelity improvement even for realistic cavity qualities and pulse durations (see Appendix~\ref{s_sec:optimize_caps_gate} for a detailed performance analysis).
+To see this in a more relevant setting, we present a performance analysis of remote atom-atom entanglement generation in the following sections; the protocols we discuss and develop are summarized in Table~\ref{tab:remote_entanglement_generation_protocols}, for reference.

-To further evaluate the infidelity arising from the remaining higher-order terms of Eq.~\eqref{eq:approximated_reflection_funcs}, we numerically evaluate the infidelity of the CAPS gate with finite pulse duration, as shown in Fig.~\ref{fig:fast_caps_gate}(c) (see Appendix~\ref{app:frequency-dep} for the expression of the infidelity).
-For a sufficiently large $C_\mathrm{in}$, the pulse-dispersion effect is suppressed efficiently even for a relatively small $\sigma_t$, and a simple condition to suppress errors below $10^{-4}$ is

-For example, with $C_\mathrm{in} = 20$, a Gaussian photon pulse with $\sigma_t \gtrsim 0.86/\gamma$ can be used, which is several hundred ns for $\gamma/2\pi$ on the order of 100 kHz.
-Consequently, with the optimization described in Secs.~\ref{sec:high-fidelity-caps},~\ref{sec:fast-caps}, fast, high-fidelity CAPS operation is now possible.
-In the following, we discuss the practicality of the CAPS gate by analyzing the response to realistic imperfections and parameter fluctuations.